saqanj/Java-Editor/README.md

-- Project utilizes Gradle wrapper for testing.
+- Project utilizes Gradle wrapper for integration and unit testing.
 Completed as a part of Trinity College's Data Structures and Algorithms course.
 - All classes implemented by me are properly Javadocumented with my name.
 - Source code is located under "src" file.